EricMGS/BeACat/README.md

 To play the game you need to:
 - Have internet connection :laughing:

-Ok, if you have internet connection, just open the [game](https://ericmgs.github.io/BeACat/).
+Ok, if you have internet connection, just open the <a href="https://ericmgs.github.io/BeACat/" target="_blank">Game</a>

 ### Instructions